-Growing Up Green’s private 5-acre property off Miller Creek Road is a nature-based learning campus providing a unique preschool experience for 8 Missoula-area children.
+Growing Up Green’s private 5-acre property off Miller Creek Road is a nature-based learning campus providing a unique PreK/K experience for 10 Missoula-area children ages 4.5 and 5.
 We’ve embraced the ideas of Forest Kindergartens, Nature-based learning, the Reggio Emilia approach, and Waldkindergartens as a guide in the creation of our environment.
 Our holistic, child-centered curriculum nurtures the student across all domains of development.
-Our 4:1 child/teacher ratio allows us to better meet the individual educational and emotional needs of our students.
-In addition to the time we spend in nature and exploring the community, we also offer many of the traditional preschool learning opportunities in our indoor classroom and large Salish-made tipi.
+Our 5:1 child/teacher ratio allows us to better meet the individual educational and emotional needs of our students.
+In addition to the time we spend in nature and exploring the community, we also offer many of the traditional preschool learning opportunities in our outdoor classroom and our large Salish-made tipi.

 The environment includes natural settings, multiple outdoor learning areas, warm and comfortable indoor learning spaces, and field trips to immerse students in local landscape, heritage, and culture.
 We emphasize purposeful and productive developmentally appropriate play-based experiences to help children grow in a holistic way — physically, emotionally, socially and intellectually.